francobellu/MarvelApiClient/Readme.md

 Principles:
   - The VC are instantiated instantiated programmaticvally without segues by the coordinator
-  - This means that each VC doens't need to know about about the following VC ( prepare for segue) AND doens't need to tell its owner the navigator, to push a new VC.
+  - This means that each VC doens't need to know about about the following VC ( prepare for segue) AND doens't need to tell its owner, the navigator, to push a new VC.
   - So we take the flow control out of the VC so that the VC can be also reused in other flows and can be more easily tested

-Problems:
-  1. Use of custom BackButton make the swipe right gesture to go back not working and also we'd need to recreate the left arrow image

 Wish List:
   1. Spinner for async list view